 This is a brilliant price for an equally brilliant tiara ring.
 The ornate tiara is perched above a row of princess cut cubic zirconia stones so it comes with a built-in band.
 This makes it ideal for stacking or wearing solo and looking complete all by itself.
 The complexity of this ring means it will cap off a stack of other rose gold rings with an unprecedented flourish.
 Worn in conjunction with a handful of rings, this would certainly be the capstone and highlight of the whole hand.

 The single crest of this tiara is adorned with yet more cubic zirconia for a glittering shimmer everywhere you look.
 A sizeable princess cut feature stone is included as well, a rarity among the tiara ring designs.
 Typical tiara rings are about the equal marriage of metalwork with smaller stones used for accent.
-This piece manages to combine both feature stone, accent stones and metal work to great success.
+This piece manages to combine both feature stone, accent stones and metalwork to great success.

-All these stones are set in super trendy 18k rose gold plate.
-Gossip Girl alums Blake Lively and Leighton Meester both rock engagement rings that shimmer all pink and sunsetty in rose gold.
+All these stones are set in a super trendy 18k rose gold plate.
+Gossip Girl alums Blake Lively and Leighton Meester both rock engagement ring that shimmer all pink and sunset in rose gold.
 We love it.
 You can have the best of both rose gold and the regal tiara ring design with this piece by LWLH.
 This ring base is brass so it may not be perfect for those with metal allergies or metal sensitivities.
 However, for the price, for those who can wear it, it really can’t be turned down.

 3. Princess Crown Blue Sapphire Ring

 We love this one for so many reasons.
 This ring by BL Jewelry features both an inverted diadem ring shape as well as crests on the top end.
 It is crowned by a heart-shaped sapphire blue cubic zirconia.
 The stone is so deeply blue it is reminiscent of the mysterious depths of the ocean.
 The lab-created stone is faceted perfectly for the heart shape and fully wrapped in a cabochon style setting.
-Six oval cut white cubic zirconia frame the beautiful blue stone, their paleness the perfect complement to the almost black sapphire colored stone.
+Six oval-cut white cubic zirconia frame the beautiful blue stone, their paleness the perfect complement to the almost black sapphire colored stone.

-The ring is 925 sterling silver plated rhodium meaning it is nickel free and great for folks with metal sensitivities.
+The ring is 925 sterling silver plated rhodium meaning it is nickel-free and great for folks with metal sensitivities.
 The unique cut of the cubic zirconia coated band means this is definitely a solo piece.
 We do not even recommend wearing it with other rings on the same hand.
 We feel this is best shown off as the only piece.
 It is too beautiful to share the stage with any other part of your collection.

 This makes an absolutely perfect anniversary gift for the lower order anniversaries.
 The blue heart just screams to be worn on the right-hand ring finger, opposite the wedding set of your queen.
 The diadem shape is unique and eye-catching.
 All those sparkling stones will glint and glimmer wonderfully to make a statement of just how much your love means to you.